ninabarzh/broomstick/content/posts/deaths-environment.md

 syndicates often exploit the very same resource-rich territories.

 In Colombia, despite peace agreements with FARC, dissident armed factions continue to dominate mineral- and agriculture-rich regions.
-[These groups target activists opposing their control](https://www.genocidewatch.com/single-post/more-than-350-environmental-activists-killed-in-colombia-since-2018), ensuring both territorial dominance and financial gain — and making daily life for any local activist a high-stakes gamble.
+[These groups target activists opposing their control](https://www.genocidewatch.com/single-post/more-than-350-environmental-activists-killed-in-colombia-since-2018), ensuring both territorial dominance and financial gain, and making daily life for any local activist a high-stakes gamble.

 In Venezuela, the Uwottüja Indigenous community along the Orinoco Medio River faced violent incursions from dissident FARC elements and the National Liberation Army (ELN) in search of precious metals.
 Virgilio Trujillo Arana,